A judgement in a recent case means you may need to review your companies

 We can review your companies

 For just £1.00 plus VAT per company, we can review your limited companies and provide a report which will detail the companies that have a sole Director adopting Model Articles.
 Please complete the short contact form below and we will be in touch.

 First Corporate Articles, which have been used since 2009 already disapplies clause 11 (2) and allows for a quorum of one when there is a single member.
 Any company adopting the Model Articles with a single director should update their Articles of Association.

 First Corporate can provide a change of Articles service to adopt our own Articles of Association, which have been legally drafted and approved by leading counsel for just £170.00 plus VAT.
-Please email firstname.lastname@example.org for further information.
+We can also provide a special rate for bulk updates.

 Incorporate with bespoke Articles

 Our formations team will incorporate your company with First Corporate Articles to ensure the Directors can make decisions on behalf of the company.
 Please email firstname.lastname@example.org for further information.